-The bright ball that hovers over Times Square on New Year's Eve is special this year.
-Sure, it's iconic and colorful and mesmerizing as it always is.
-This year, however, the ball will captivate us all with a brand new crystal coating.
-And, boy, is it pretty.
+The bright ball that hovers over Times Square on New Year’s Eve is a little bit reborn this year.
+Sure, it’s iconic and colorful and mesmerizing as it always is.
+This year, however, the ball captivates the world with 288 more newly designed Waterford crystals.
+And, boy, are they pretty.

 The ball drop has been a New Year’s Eve tradition in Times Square for over a hundred years, but only in the last decade or so has the ball itself become such a technological marvel.
 When former New York Times owner Adolph Ochs first organized the event atop the newspaper’s headquarters in 1907, the ball was made of iron and wood, weighed 700 pounds, and was covered with 100 lightbulbs.